 Living in a society filled with multiple medicinal options, it can be difficult and even confusing when choosing what methods are best for you and your family.
 Between natural medicine and mandated pharmaceuticals, the options for treating an illness can seem endless and often can be controversial.
 As a consumer, naturally one of the main concerns with health-related products is safety.

 Recently, the FDA warned consumers against the use of homeopathic teething tablets and gels as well as ear drops distributed by CVS, Hyland’s, and other retail stores due to possible seizures and adverse health complications seen in children.
 This is thought to be a result of inconsistent amounts of natural remedy belladonna.
 Like many other herbal supplements, there’s no scientific basis for either the claim that belladonna is linked to harmful health effects or has the ability to sooth pain from teething.
-Ultimately, it’s up to each consumer to decide if the risk of not only supplemental remedies are worth the reward, but for scientifically evaluated and FDA approved drugs as well.
+Ultimately, it’s up to each consumer to decide if the risk of supplemental remedies and FDA approved drugs are worth the reward.

 Homeopathy and the FDA